 - health problems such as hypothyroidism, tumors of the middle ear, and sometimes brain tumors

 Certain medications can also cause deafness in dogs.
-For example, some antibiotics such as Gentamicin, Neomycin, Streptomycin, and Kanamycin can cause nerve damage resulting in hearing loss.
+For example, some antibiotics (e.g. Gentamicin, Neomycin, Streptomycin, Kanamycin) can cause nerve damage resulting in hearing loss.

-Most dogs with acquired deafness do not lose their hearing totally, but instead can still hear certain sounds, especially high-pitched ones.
+Most dogs with acquired deafness do not lose their hearing totally.
+Instead, they can still hear certain sounds, especially high-pitched ones.

 Aging dogs gradually lose their hearing over time.
 Hearing loss usually begin at around ten years of age.